JericWang/jericwang.github.io/_pages/about.md

 With dual background in industry and academia, Prof. Wang focuses on the intersection of Communication Networks and Artificial Intelligence.

-His research emphasizes understanding human-computer interaction and control decision-making, advancing the theoretical framework and engineering practice of the transition from the Internet of Everything (IoE) to Intent-Driven Intelligence (IDI).
+His research emphasizes understanding human-computer interaction and control decision-making, advancing the theoretical framework and engineering practice of the transition from the Internet of Everything (IoE) to <a href="https://jericwang.github.io/assets/Pioneering_IntentDriven_Intelligence_Research_Achievements.pdf">Intent-Driven Intelligence (IDI)</a>.

 He has pioneered a comprehensive theoretical and practical framework for
-<a href="https://jericwang.github.io/assets/Pioneering_IntentDriven_Intelligence_Research_Achievements.pdf">intent-driven intelligence</a>, effectively bridging the gap between ubiquitous computing networks and artificial intelligence.
+<a href="https://jericwang.github.io/assets/Pioneering_IntentDriven_Intelligence_Research_Achievements.pdf">Intent-Driven Intelligence</a>, effectively bridging the gap between ubiquitous computing networks and artificial intelligence.
 His research addresses the fundamental challenge of translating physical signals into high-level human intent within large-scale, heterogeneous environments.
 By integrating networking orchestration, high-performance system deployment, and deep semantic understanding, he has enabled the transition from basic connectivity to autonomous, intent-aware digital organisms, with his systems seeing scale application across national critical infrastructure and industrial sectors.

 <font size="6">Representative Academic Contributions:</font>